Author: Heather Boyd

 Constance Grange is perfectly content in life, she has a lovely home at Thistlemore with her mother, a beautiful horse companion and a wonderful fiancé who will help her with running the estate once they are married.
 When she goes to visit her dearest friend Virginia Ettington in London, she can’t hide her shock and embarrassment when debt collectors knock on the door demanding payment for her parents unknown gambling debts.
 Constance has been left with two options, she can either go to debtor’s prison, or she can go against everything she believes in and become a fortune hunter to find a wealthy husband to pay off her parents debts to secure her future.
 With help from Virginia, they come up with a list of potential suitors that will save her from her ruin.
 She’ll have to come out in society on the arms of Virginia’s brother; Jack, the Marquess of Ettington, her previous cold-hearted guardian who will no doubt take charge of the whole conquest.

-Jack will do anything to see her twin sister well again, her depression and discomfort has gone on too long.
-He brings his previous frustrating ward back to the house to bring some light back into Virginia’s life, but a surprise visit comes for Constance which brings to light her parents gambling debts, brings a tense atmosphere.
+Jack will do anything to see his twin sister well again, her depression and discomfort has gone on too long.
+He brings his previously frustrating ward back to the house to bring some light back into Virginia’s life, but a surprise visit comes for Constance which brings to light her parents gambling debts, brings a tense atmosphere.
 When Virginia comes up with a plan to find a husband for Constance, he can’t help but get angry, even if it has brought a purpose back to his sisters life.
 This was not what he had in mind at all.
 Jack had never cared much for marriage before, but knowing his name didn’t even make the suitors list leaves him surprisingly disappointed.

 ‘The second, and most puzzling, was his reaction to that list.
 By the time he’d read the third name, he’d known what it was meant for.
 Pixie was hunting a rich husband.
 Fury, unlike anything he’d know before, had lashed at him.
 He had held back from throttling her by the skin of his teeth.